How to Become a Restaurant Manager

 The BLS reports that food manager jobs are expected to grow by 5 percent between 2014 and 2024, slightly slower than the 7 percent average for all jobs nationwide.
 Fortunately, there should still be a number of positions available to budding restaurant managers as their predecessors retire or switch professions.

 Investing in a restaurant management degree could improve your earning potential significantly.
-Earn your degree now and prepare to join the food service industry as it is once again poised for growth in coming years.
+Earn a degree and prepare to join the food service industry as it is once again poised for growth in coming years.

 - Occupational Employment Statistics, Bureau of Labor Statistics, May 2014 National Occupational Employment and Wage Estimates, United States, http://www.bls.gov/oes/current/oes_nat.htm